ParthProLegend/reddit-userbot/README.md

    source venv/bin/activate
    ```

-3. Create a `.env` file in the root directory and add your Reddit API credentials:
+3. Create a `.ini` file in the root directory and add your Reddit API credentials:
    ```ini
    [account_reddit]
    client_id = YOUR_CLIENT_ID